downiec/cog-react/README.md

 If you are routed to the login screen, you can login by:
 * Click the button near the ‘OpenID’ label.
 * Select ‘LLNL Test Dev IDP’ from the drop down.
-*Or use: 'DOE Lawrence Livermore National Laboratory' (LLNL) if Test Dev doesn't work.
+*Or use the other LLNL option if Test Dev doesn't work.
 * Click ‘login’
 * Enter username and password.
 * Click ‘SUBMIT’